maimbeeb/OnlineExam/README.md

 	Acknowledgements

-	This project was based on a brief written by Code Institute to fulfil requirements of their Full Stack Frameworks With Django!(part of the Full Stack Web Developer course).
+	This project was based on a brief written by Code Institute to fulfill requirements of their Full Stack Frameworks With Django!(part of the Full Stack Web Developer course).